VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 ## Rendering the waveform efficiently
 Something that many users of the official osu!mania editor has been missing, is a waveform.
 A waveform is useful for all kinds of things, such as visually pointing out where sounds starts and ends, which helps a great deal with timing your beatmaps.
 To draw the waveform, I need first and foremost the audio data.
-Being stuck to the audio library [BASS](https://www.un4seen.com/) (since osu! uses BASS, I need to use BASS to maintain compatability in terms of audio encoding and decoding), this was a bit of a pain since the documentation is old.
+Being required to the audio library [BASS](https://www.un4seen.com/) (I use BASS to maintain compatability), this was a bit of a pain since the documentation is old.
 But searching through forum posts, I eventually found out that you can use the `BASS_ChannelGetData()` function to get a pointer to the audio data.
 ```cpp
 mySongByteLength = BASS_ChannelGetLength(decoder, BASS_POS_BYTE);
 myWaveFormData = (float*)std::malloc(mySongByteLength);
 BASS_ChannelGetData(decoder, myWaveFormData, mySongByteLength);
 ```
 Every first float in the data represents the right ear channel, and every second represents the left ear channel.
 The first iteration of the waveform was drawn with individual lines, which was of course pretty expensive.
-But with the help of the openFrameworks framework, I came up with a reasonable solution.

 Instead of drawing individual lines of the waveform every frame, I used [ofFbo](https://openframeworks.cc/documentation/gl/ofFbo/)'s to pre-render the waveform into "slices", and saved them in a std::vector.
 This way, I could figure out which slice to render based on the current time, and only render the visible slices on screen.
 ```cpp